 Gaffer & Lighting Services Peru

-Professional gaffers and lighting crews with expertise in LED, HMI, and tungsten systems.
-From intimate interviews to large-scale nighttime shoots across Peru.
+Pro gaffers and lighting crews skilled in LED, HMI, and tungsten \t\t\t\t\t\tsystems.
+From small interviews to large nighttime shoots across Peru.

 ACT 01